galeo/transient-showcase/README.md

 ### Displaying Information

-The `transient-information` class can be used to show states that are purely informative, not having any keys.
-Just pass `:info` in a suffix declaration to create a display-only element.
+The<code>transient-information</code>class can be used to show states that are purely informative, not having any keys.
+Just pass<code>:info</code>in a suffix declaration to create a display-only element.
 You can use a constant string or a function for reactivity.

 ```elisp